Mixing times for the open ASEP at the triple point: Moderate deviations for the current of the open ASEP

 \subsection{The extended basic coupling}

-Recall the basic coupling defined in Section~\ref{sec:CanonicalCoupling} for the ASEP on $\N$ and $\Z$.
-In the following, we introduce two additional types of second class particles: type $\Aup^{\prime}$ and type $\Bup^{\prime}$ to which we refer as a \textbf{marked second class particles} for type $\Aup$ and type $\Bup$, respectively.
+Recall the basic coupling defined in Section~\ref{sec:CanonicalCoupling} for the ASEPs on $\N$ and $\Z$.
+In the following, we introduce two additional types of second class particles: type $\onep$ and type $\zerop$ to which we refer as \textbf{marked second class particles} for type $\Aup$ and type $\Bup$, respectively.
 We consider the ordering $\succeq$ given by

 where we identify $\one$ with first class particles and $\zero$ with empty sites in the disagreement process.
 Note that the ordering $\Aup \succeq \Bup$ is not consistent with the updates of the underlying exclusion process, as $\Aup$ and $\Bup$ are incomparable.
-We remedy this issue by an extension to the basic coupling, where every time a pair of unmarked second class particles of different types is updated, they receive a mark, that is, we turn a type $\Aup$ and $\Bup$ pair into $\Aup^{\prime}$ and $\Bup^{\prime}$.
+We remedy this issue by an extension to the basic coupling, where every time a pair of unmarked second class particles of different types is updated, they receive a mark, that is, we turn a type $\Aup$ and $\Bup$ pair into $\onep$ and $\zerop$.
+Once a particle becomes marked it remains marked forever.

 \begin{definition}[Extended disagreement process] We define the extended disagreement process $(\xi^{\modi}_t)_{t \geq 0}$ as a Markov process on the state space